leahdorrien2/MIST4610GroupProject2/README.md

 3. MPI Master Wagering License, CT, LLC: A “master” license that covers many other licenses (i.e. key employee license, live employee license).
 Allows the tribe to operate online casino gaming, sports wagering, and fantasy contests.

-4.Mohegan Digital, LLC: A subsidiary of Mohegan Gaming & Entertainment.
+4. Mohegan Digital, LLC: A subsidiary of Mohegan Gaming & Entertainment.
 Handles online gaming gambling platforms, for instance e-bingo or sports betting.

 Each row is a data from one license for a particular month.

 Explanations of column information can be found below.

-Licensee: In order to be considered a valid online gambling company by Connecticut, the party must obtain a license.
+- Licensee: In order to be considered a valid online gambling company by Connecticut, the party must obtain a license.
 The following data is string data and lists the names of the party’s who are licensee’s for online gambling.

-Fiscal Year: The fiscal year is the 12 month accounting period where companies and organizations track their finances.
+- Fiscal Year: The fiscal year is the 12 month accounting period where companies and organizations track their finances.
 The following data is string data that lists the beginning year and ending year for their record keeping.
 This is relevant in helping these organizations keep track of which winnings were associated with each fiscal year.

-Month Ending: The month ending is used for the purposes of calculating monthly payments for that month’s period.
+- Month Ending: The month ending is used for the purposes of calculating monthly payments for that month’s period.
 Organizations have to make a monthly payout to the state of the 15th of the following month that revenue was gained.
 For example, the organization can have data from the Month of January– the month ending would be January 31st at 12:00am to notify the organization that the revenue obtained by the business must be contributed towards the monthly payments on the 15th the following month to the state (February 15th).
 The following data is Date & Time data.

-Wagers: Wagers determine the number of wagers made for each license in a specific month.
+- Wagers: Wagers determine the number of wagers made for each license in a specific month.
 The following data is Number (whole) data.
 Patron Winnings: The patron winnings is the number of wagers that patrons won.
 The following data is Number (whole) data

-Cancelled Wagers: The cancelled wagers represents the number of wagers that the licensee has canceled or written off by month.
+- Cancelled Wagers: The cancelled wagers represents the number of wagers that the licensee has canceled or written off by month.
 The following data is Number (whole) data.

-Online Casino Gambling Win/(Loss): How much each casino/licensee earned during the month from online wagers in dollars.
+- Online Casino Gambling Win/(Loss): How much each casino/licensee earned during the month from online wagers in dollars.
 Win/Loss = Wagers - Patron Winnings - Canceled Wagers.

-Promotional Coupons or Credits Wagered (3): Coupons/credits used in place of currency for the purposes of online gambling, as a promotional tool to entice potential customers.
+- Promotional Coupons or Credits Wagered (3): Coupons/credits used in place of currency for the purposes of online gambling, as a promotional tool to entice potential customers.

-Promotional Deduction (4): How much is actually deducted from gambling revenue during the month from promotional coupons/credits.
+- Promotional Deduction (4): How much is actually deducted from gambling revenue during the month from promotional coupons/credits.

-Total Gross Gambling Revenue: How much revenue each casino earned during the month.
+- Total Gross Gambling Revenue: How much revenue each casino earned during the month.
 Online Win/Loss - Promotional Deduction.

-Payment (5): How much each casino pays out to its employees in dollars.
+- Payment (5): How much each casino pays out to its employees in dollars.
 Payment rate is 18% of Gross Gaming Revenue until September 2026, 20% for all subsequent periods, and does not apply to negative revenue.

 # Question 1 and Importance
 # Question 1 Tableau VIsualization